-As both the hardware and the way that it is manufactured continues to evolve, here are some of the important changes I see shaping the future.
+As both the future of hardware and the way that hardware is manufactured continues to evolve, here are some of the important changes I see shaping the future of hardware.

 When we built the first Roomba in the early 2,000’s, our team needed to create custom H-Bridges on the PCB to drive the motors, and then write the low level code to get them to spin.
 This process took weeks to design, build, assemble, test, debug, and repeat.
 Today, with a Tessel, you can be spinning motors over the air in five minutes with just a few lines of code.
 By standing on the shoulders of those who have come before, it’s possible to get a proof of concept working much faster and less expensively than ever before.
 As the next logical step, we see the building blocks of the future enabling a transition to manufacturing with the same chipset and code.
 These new building blocks will provide further abstraction to smooth the transition from prototype to production through the use of EE and SW modules (ME will remain custom, but may evolve with production 3D printing).